The Indian Ocean

 - Develop capacity: Capacity development has been identified by the International Indian Ocean Expedition 2 (IIOE-2) and the United Nations as a key requirement to accelerate the sustainable governance and sustainable development of the Indian Ocean including the implementation of new Area-Based Conservation Measures (ABCMs), Marine Protected Areas (MPAs) and environmental impact assessments (EIAs).
 A critical need for the Indian Ocean region is increased human capacity for ocean management.
 This includes both scientific capacity and capacity in terms of policymakers and managers who are ocean literate and fully versed in the use of scientific data, marine policy and law.

-- Create engagement: Policy makers, businesses, schools and the general public across the Indian Ocean region remain largely disconnected from the ocean.
-We need an epic new story to engage the newsrooms, boardrooms and classrooms of the region and inspire humanity to confront the challenges ahead.
+- Create engagement: We need an inspiring new story to engage the newsrooms, boardrooms and classrooms of the Indian Ocean to embrace the opportunities and confront the challenges ahead.

 More than ever, people in the region are dependent on a healthy ocean and therefore there is an overwhelming need for a greater understanding of the Indian Ocean system.
 This knowledge is particularly important to ensure that current and future human activities in the region are sustainable.
 Alongside this requirement for new information there is a pressing need for the development of the human resources to allow coastal states around the Indian Ocean to manage the ocean for themselves.